Accelerate your child’s learning at Gilmour Academy, where rigorous academics meet a world-class learning environment.

 • Lower School Library

-• The Lower School library is a colorful, fun and engaging environment designed to immerse students in the joy of learning, with soft spaces for uninterrupted reading, visiting author events, student-selected book awards and an attached 20-unit computer lab.
+• The Lower School library is a colorful, fun and engaging environment designed to immerse students in the joy of learning, with soft spaces for uninterrupted reading, visiting author events, student-selected book awards and an attached 20-unit computer lab with the latest iMacs.

 • DNA & Genetics Research Lab